 If you have a driving licence from Andorra, Australia, Barbados, British Virgin Islands, Canada, Faroe Islands, Falkland Islands, Gibraltar, Hong Kong, Japan, Monaco, New Zealand, Republic of Korea, Singapore, South Africa, Switzerland or Zimbabwe, you can drive for up to 5 years with your licence, but you will need to exchange it between 12 months and 5 years of becoming a resident in the UK.

-If you have an EU driving licence, it can be used to drive in the UK.
+If you have an EU driving licence, it can be used to drive in the UK as follows:

 Driving with an EU category A and B Driving Licence

 EU category A and B (motorbike and car) driving licences can be used in the UK until you are 70 years of age, so it is not obligatory to change to a UK driving licence.
 You do not have to register or exchange your licence or take any driving test.